spacexfy/spacexfy/README.md

 - Webinars
 - Market Insights

 All such information and recommendations are **informational in nature**.
-Clients make their own independent trading decisions, and SPACEXFY does not act as a financial advisor or fiduciary.
+Clients make their own independent trading decisions, and SPACEXFY.ai does not act as a financial advisor or fiduciary.

 ---